|

 This map shows Bloomfield before Montclair and Glen Ridge split off and Belleville before Nutley split off.
 The map includes pictures of prominent buildings at the time.
 Each of the house pictures have been digitally repaired and enhanced and are featured in our photo gallery: Bloomfield and Belleville, 1865

-We are grateful to Adriana O'Toole for donating this mape to the Historical Society's collections.
+We are grateful to Adriana O'Toole for donating this map to the Historical Society's collections.

 |